Manuel Moreno Barranco: Life

 On 27 January 1963, the police inspected the family house, searching for a pirate radio; they found nothing.
 Feeling increasingly surveilled, Barranco hid his writing machine and his last writings in a friend's house.
 This friend reports: he started writing political pamphlets and cautiously handed them out.
 One of those leaflets fell into the police's hands.
 He realized he was persecuted and he thought they could only prove his authorship with his writing machine, which he brought, together with some writings, to my house in order to hide them.
 At the end of January, they entered his house and couldn't find anything, but they wanted to prove that the writings were his.
 I was going to get married in a few days--it seems all of his friends were under surveillance.
 Javier Bellido, a mutual friend, took the writings and hid them in the vaults of the church of San Dionisio, since his brother Luis was its priest; the machine remained here.

 Those writings were lost when the church vaults were demolished some years later.

 On 13 February 1963, the police inspected the family house again and arrested Barranco.
 There is no known judiciary mandate, nor was he charged with a formal accusation.
 Lawyers asked to take the case refused by claiming that it was a "matter of jurisdictional competence".
 While Barranco was in jail, some police officers used to visit his mother to threaten her.
 Ten days after his arrest, the family was informed that Barranco had "jumped from the prison balustrade", resulting in serious injury.
 He was admitted to the hospital of Santa Ana, where he died of a cerebral haemorrhage.
 Local newspaper Ayer reported the next day that Barranco had fallen from the balustrade, making no mention of his incarceration.
 The official version was the same as the one offered three months later regarding Julián Grimau: suicide.
 The Tourism and Information Minister, Manuel Fraga Iribarne, defended the government version in a letter to José Manuel Caballero Bonald, who had signed a manifesto to force the authorities to investigate the incident.
-When the warder opened, as usual, the cell occupied by Mr Moreno Barranco, at eight in the morning of February 22, the recluse jumped head first from the balustrade of the corridor located in front of his cell and fell to the yard, and the base of his skull was broken.
+When the warder opened, as usual, the cell occupied by Mr Moreno Barranco, at eight in the morning of February 22, the recluse jumped head first from the balustrade of the corridor located in front of his cell and fell to the yard, and the base of his skull broke.